enkalados/enkalados/README.md

 <h2>Unity Game Developer </h2>

 I have been working on Unity since 2018.
 As of 2021, I continue professionally.
-I have developed more than 50 mobile game prototypes and I am also developing them for the computer platform.
+I have developed more than 50 mobile game prototypes and I am also developing them for the PC.
 I have good knowledge of C#, algorithms and Unity.
 ____________
 ## ✉️ Contact
 ![Mail](https://i.ibb.co/wYK4D81/iconfinder-6296671-microsoft-office-office365-outlook-icon-32px.png)